Sheepyhead/gem-drop/README.md

+# NOTE!!
+The following section is from the template repo used and is only relevant for this repo insofar as it describes how to use the template.

 # A Bevy game template

 Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, Web (Wasm), Android, and iOS.